gitaar9/flow-DMAS/README.md

   <li>With the step button next to the play button, you can step through the simulation to get a better view of what the cars are doing.</li>
 </ul>

 The red cars are the cars controlled by the trained model, white cars are controlled by a simple algorithm designed to mimick human behaviour (provided by the flow library).
-Forcing the simulation to go beyond the initial ~200 steps will make yellow cars enter the simulation, currently the reason is unknown.